Naming-Checker/Documentation/Strategic/Strategic_Plan_2026.md

 - Integration tests to verify parser robustness and response time.

 #### Frontend (Minimal)
-- A simple UI (React or Flask) that allows users to:
+- A simple UI that allows users to:
   - Enter a name and see similarity results.
   - Upload a logo and see visual matches.
 - Connect to the backend API.